-Since their discovery 70 years ago, these puzzling drawings in the earth have intrigued visitors and scientists.
-To get a bird's-eye view of the Nazca lines, take a short flight this morning.
-Afterwards, it's off to Chauchilla cemetery where thousand-year-old mummies lie in the open, and ancient bones and pottery shards litter the ground - an archeologists playground!
+This morning, it's off to Chauchilla cemetery where thousand-year-old mummies lie in the open, and ancient bones and pottery shards litter the ground - an archeologists playground!
 This evening, take an overnight bus trip to Arequipa (8 hour trip on a bus with reclining "sleeper" seats; contact us for alternative private transportation options).

 Located 7750 feet above sea level and surrounded by snowy peaks, Arequipa delights visitors with its colonial charm and friendly inhabitants.
 Visit the Santa Catalina Monastery (a 4.5 acre maze of gardens, plazas, and churches in the town center), people watch in the main plaza or just relax at the Casa Andina Private Collection where we stay in a Superior room.

 Day 6-7 Colca Canyon